Home

 Patients tend to become more sensitive to antibiotics as their immune system heals

 At some point in the Protocol, many patients find their immune system becomes much more active and immunopathology symptoms may increase.
-At this point, there may be a need to reduce or stop antibiotics, while staying on Benicar alone.
+At this point, for those who still use antibiotics, there may be a need to reduce or stop, staying on Benicar alone.
 This is completely expected and is consistent with the stages of illness and recovery.
 Rather than being a sign of “treatment failure,” the need to reduce antibiotics is actually a result of improved immune function.

 Managing intolerable immunopathology